TMN’s Contributing Writers know where to find the purple couch. Long live the pan flute, mini mafia, and Michael Jackson.

 A dying woman asks her husband for a final favor.
 What will happen when he loosens the ribbon around her neck?

 Maybe death preceded the technology.
-Maybe they would deliver profound statements in 140 characters.
+Maybe they would deliver profundity in 140 characters.
 Maybe it’s David Foster Wallace.
 We tell who’d they follow into the afterlife.